 A stressful event - such as a bad injury or critical illness, or major surgery.
 Exactly why stress and serious illness can lead to gastritis is not known.
 However, it may be related to decreased blood flow to the stomach.

-Less commonly, gastritis can be caused by an autoimmune reaction - when the immune system mistakenly attacks the body's own cells and tissues (in this case, the stomach lining).
+Less commonly, gastritis can be caused by an autoimmune reaction - when the immune system mistakenly attacks the body's own cells and tissues (in this case, inflammation of the stomach lining).
 This may happen if you already have another autoimmune condition, such as Hashimoto's thyroid disease or type 1 diabetes.

 Other causes of gastritis include cocaine abuse or drinking too much alcohol.
 Occasionally viruses, parasites, fungi and bacteria other than H. pylori are the culprits.

-What tests may be done?
+What tests may be done for gastritis?